 3.5 Students will be required to identify the cause and number of days for which they are self-certifying their absence for short-term illness or for COVID-19 related personal circumstances.
-The period that students will be permitted to self-certify is for the length of time that their academic studies or ability to complete assessments is impacted by their personal circumstances, up to a maximum of seven calendar days (excluding University closure days).
+The period that students will be permitted to self-certify is for the length of time that their academic studies or ability to complete assessments is impacted by their personal circumstances.
+The maximum period for self-certification is up to a maximum of seven calendar days (excluding University closure periods).

 3.6 Where a student has self-certified their exceptional circumstances and has been granted an extension to a submission deadline, but subsequently requires additional time over and beyond that originally granted, they must submit a new exceptional circumstances application with supporting evidence for consideration.
 This should be submitted to the School within three working days of the extended submission deadline.
 However, depending on the nature of the continuing circumstances, the School may request that the student defers the continuous assessment/coursework to the next available opportunity.